 COVID-19: Negatively Impacting the Social Security Retirement System

 COVID-19 has changed the way we interact with others and our ability to work.
-Currently, one in four worldwide confirmed COVID-19 cases is occurring in the U.S. The halting of economic activity is expected to damage our economy more than any other previous occurrence.
-While remote work is happening at some companies, many Americans are unable to collect their regular paychecks and are waiting on unemployment assistance from their state.
-Undoubtedly this will negatively impact Social Security tax collection and Social Security Retirement benefits.
-Here’s why:
+The halting of economic activity is expected to damage the U.S. economy more than any other previous occurrence.
+While remote work is happening at many companies, many other Americans have been unable to collect their regular paychecks and are relying upon unemployment assistance from their state.
+Undoubtedly, this will negatively impact Social Security tax collection and Social Security Retirement benefits.

 The Social Security system is supported by payroll taxes deducted from currently employed Americans paychecks and their employer’s contributions.

 The benefits received by today’s retirees are not from their own ‘banked contributions’ from their working years.
 The system’s design is to collect and payout benefits almost immediately after collection.

 As of the end of March 2020, 17 million Americans are not working and have filed for unemployment benefits, and that number is expected to grow.
 Where will the money deficit come from to pay into the Social Security System?